 Are by invitation only through the Editorial Board.
-There is no general limit to the overall length -- they may contain, but should not be restricted to, original work.
+There is no general limit to the overall length.
+Reviews may contain, but should not be restricted to, original work.
+Reviews, when addressing also non-specialist audiences, will benefit from a sufficient amount of introductory resp. background material in order to strengthen their pedagogical aspects.
 Reviews will fall into one of the following categories:

-1) Comprehensive reviews of major topics within the "Aims and Scope" of EPJA and EPJC.
+1) Comprehensive reviews of major topics within the "Aims and Scope" of EPJA.
 Their primary assets will be pedagogical exposition, synthesis of key developments, and the inclusion of a definitive and representative bibliography.

 2) Technical papers presenting an extensive review of a specialist topic within the "Aims and Scope".

 3) Reviews of a newly emerging field, providing an up-to-date synthesis and an extended discussion of the open questions.
 The discussion is expected to lead to an assessment of the possible further developments within the field, potentially making a substantial contribution to guiding decisions concerning the planning or running of experimental and observational facilities.

 4) Outstanding thesis or working reports, the richness and importance of whose details justify the exceptional publication of the full length work.